01 of 10

-To stitch a cross stitch, you will need:
+To stitch a cross stitch, you'll need:

 - Pair of sharp scissors